anthonyjn08/HTML-CSS-Essentials-Portfolio-Project/README.md

 In addition I have used devtools to simulate various different screen sizes down to 320px.

 In testing on all these browsers and devices I found the site worked as intended with one minor styling difference on Apple's Safari browser.
 The headers (h2-h4) in the main body content of the website have been styled to have a yellow underline, this was displayed on all browser apart from Safari.
 This however did not stop the rest of the website functioning as normal.

+The form section on the competition page was tested to ensure that the required fields are entered, and in the correct format before the form is submitted.

 ### **Bugs and Fixes**